 Step 6 - Check Approval Status

 You will be notified by email when an approver takes action on your proposal.
-You may also check the approvals list for each proposal at PARS to check the status of each request for approval.
+You may also check the approvals list in PARS to check the status of the requests.
+When all approvers have approved the proposal, it is automatically submitted to ORSP for review prior to the proposal being submitted to the

-Submitting the proposal notifies ORSP that the approval process is complete and the proposal is ready to be prepared for submission to the sponsor.
+sponsor.
 Once submitted to ORSP, the proposal will no longer appear in the preparation area.
-If a proposal is submitted inadvertently or needs further revision or review, contact ORSP to have it "unsubmitted".
+If a proposal needs further revision or review, contact ORSP to have it "unsubmitted".